 The term Jack o’lantern first appeared in print in Ireland in 1750.
 It

-refers to a story of an undead person who, having outwitted the devil, was
+refers to a story of an un-dead person who, having outwitted the devil, was

 condemned to wander the earth eternally, using for light an ember of Hell,

-it is something to think about it before you send your kiddies out as the Devil’s representatives
+protected inside a carved turnip.
+It’s been so long we’ve all forgotten.
+Did you know the light inside your Halloween pumpkin once represented hellfire?
+It is something to think about it before you send your kiddies out as the Devil’s representatives

-this Halloween.
+on Halloween.

 Halloween itself stretches back at least 2,000 years.
 The Celts, who lived